-While VC capital still dominates the startup funding space ($50B in 2016 – PWC), experts believe that the crowdfunding industry is on track to account for more funding than venture capital (some believe that much more).
-Equity crowdfunding in the US saw over $40M invested in its first year.
+While VC capital still dominates the startup funding space ($50B in 2016 – PWC), experts believe that the crowdfunding industry is on track to account for more funding than venture capital (some believe much more).
+Equity crowdfunding in the US saw $40M invested in its first year.
 Perk-based crowdfunding platforms, which are less than 10 years old, have already helped raise billions of dollars.

 How should founders weigh raising venture capital against equity crowdfunding?

-We compare the pros and cons of equity crowdfunding with the classic approach of raising from to VCs or angels to help you pick the one best suited for your company.
+We compare the pros and cons of equity crowdfunding with the classic approach of raising from VCs or angels to help you pick the one best suited for your company.

 Equity crowdfunding: Pros

 Grow as you fundraise

 When raising from VCs, you’re pitching a few folks, who spend their days being pitched to by startups.
-One of the top advantages of equity crowdfunding is that you’re pitching to hundreds or thousands of your current or potential customers, and picking up new customers for your startup at the same time as you raise funds.
+One of the top advantages of equity crowdfunding is that you’re pitching to hundreds or thousands of your current or potential customers, and picking up new customers for your startup as you raise funds.